Discovery is the greatest high. – E.O. Wilson, world renown biologist

 It’s no sin to be glad you’re alive. – Bruce Springsteen

-No need to answer any of the questions.
-The ones that spark your curiosity are the important ones.
+No need to answer any of them.
+The questions that spark your curiosity are the important ones.
 Skip over the ones that don’t.

-Y) Can you guess how we did this with a simple string?
+Y) How did we create this effect with a simple string?

 X) When you daydream, have you noticed what places your imagination takes you to?